fkakatie/scraper/README.md

   - Comment routes are built and functional, verified in Postman.
 I need to figure out how to dynamically display the user form using Handlebars.
 - [ ] Display all comments per story
   - Partial is built for this in Handlebars.
 I need to figure out how to dynamically set the the partial view based on user click.
 Something like `{{> comments id={{_id}}}}`...
+- [ ] Allow users to delete comments
+    - I need some way to verify identity, but maybe I'm overthinking this.

 ## Who maintains this project ##